emmajanedrews/base-template/_posts/2017-12-13-keep-your-home-warm-and-cozy-this-winter-with-these-5-energy-tips.md

 **2. Insulate your home’s north-facing windows.** Use heavy window treatments or insulated window treatments to keep the air from inside and the air from outside separate.

-**3. Check your heating unit.** Dirt and a lack of maintenance are the two most common reasons heating unit failure.
+**3. Check your heating unit.** Dirt and a lack of maintenance are the two most common reasons heating units failure.
 Before it starts getting heavy usage, have it serviced and change its filters.

 {% include pullquote.html %}